 The abundance of Chhurpi/Durkha and the demand that was not high there made it difficult for the farmers to sustain a comfortable lifestyle.
 It was heartbreaking to see how something so nutritious and healthy was not being consumed and paid for its actual worth.

 While coming back to Kathmandu, we both made a pact that we would do something for those farmers there.
 While brainstorming we figured that the demand in Kathmandu was less compared to the Chhurpi/Durkha supply.

 ‘Chhurpi/Durkha’ needed a different use, not just human consumption.
 We both were discussing day and night about what the different uses could be.

 When Noona my dog chewed on the Chhurpi/Durkha that had fallen on the floor and enjoyed it as a scrumptious treat the idea of using it as a natural and organic dog chew clicked.

 Somehow everything fell into place, we were not just going to provide opportunities to the farmers in Taplejung but we were also going to give back to man’s best friend and also make a business out of it.

 Our experience in the field of export helped a great deal to convert this idea into a reality.
 We analyzed the scope of the concept by sending samples to interested international companies and attending global pet exhibitions.
-The response was overwhelming and now we are exporting this product under our trademark brand CHEESTICK in nine countries and potential new clients are in pipeline.
+The response was overwhelming and now we are exporting this product under our trademark brand CHEESTICK Dog Chew in nine countries and counting.